Plus-1000/Point-cloud-noise-reduction/README.md

 &nbsp;<br>

-## 3. Prepare point sets and test noise reduction scrips:
+## 3. Prepare point sets and test noise reduction codes:
 * We designed a face within NX CADCAM interface, create points on the face, we name these points as pts_ori.csv
 * Then we add noisy to pts_ori.csv, and get the point set pts_noisy.
 * We run point_cloud_noise_reduction.py with pts_noisy.csv as the input, and the result is saved as pts_after_noisy_reduction.csv.